doctorfree/MusicPlayerPlus/markdown/mppinit.1.md

 : indicates quiet execution, no status messages

 **-U**
-: indicates upgrade installed Python modules if needed
+: indicates do not upgrade installed Python modules

 **-y**
 : indicates answer 'yes' to all and proceed